 The Office of Disability Services is committed in creating an accessible learning environment for all students with disabilities that complies with the American with Disabilities Act of 1990 and Section 504 of the Vocational Rehabilitation Act of 1973.
 Coastal Bend College strives to inform and educate all members of the college community to promote diversity that honors and appreciates disability.
 Students who are interested in receiving academic accommodations must follow the Accommodations Request Process.
 If you would like more information please contact the Disability Services Coordinator or visit your nearest CBC location.

-of information used for determining a disability and/or accommodations may
+Sources of information used for determining a disability

-include a student’s self-report, direct observation and interaction with the
+and accommodations may include a student’s self-report, direct observation and

-student, and/or documentation from qualified evaluators or professionals.
-To receive academic accommodations students
+interaction with the student, and/or documentation from qualified evaluators or

 Upon self-reporting, students should complete